Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 Priority inversion is easy to avoid:
  - In general, don’t use different priorities.
- - If you need a higher quality of service, use a different queue
+ - If you need a higher QoS, use a different queue that with the desired QoS.
  - When you’re using GCD, always use the default priority queue (directly, or as a target queue)

 *Sources:* </br>